|

 books some folks challenge, but also why they the challenge them.

-The list below identfies the most frequently challenged books of 2006,
+The list below identfies the books that the ALA reports being most

 |